Grails-Plugin-Consortium/grails-cxf-client/readme.md

             wsdl: docs/SimpleService.wsdl #only used for wsdl2java script target
             clientInterface: cxf.client.demo.simple.SimpleServicePortType
             serviceEndpointAddress: http://localhost:8080/services/simple
-            outInterceptors: customLoggingOutInterceptor #can use single item, comma separated list or groovy list
+            outInterceptors: customLoggingOutInterceptor #can use single item or a yml list
             inInterceptors:
               - customLoggingInInterceptor
               - verboseLoggingInInterceptor